rceara/BIND-Server-Setup/README.md

 ## Setting up DNS Server and specific hostnames

-# The intention of this documentation is to define a FQDN on the CISCO Wireless LAN Controllers (WLCs) that can point to multiple gRPC collectors.
+# The intention of this documentation is to define a FQDN on the Cisco Wireless LAN Controllers (WLCs) that can point to multiple gRPC collectors.
 3 IP Addresses with the same A record for DNS.

 ## This guide is based on Ubuntu 22.04 distro.
 It should also work with any other distribution.